Ben Shelton: 2025: World No. 5, Masters title, ATP Finals debut

 Shelton, seeded first at the Auckland Open lost to Jakub Menšík in the round of 16.
 In the Australian Open, Shelton advanced past the first week after defeating compatriot Brandon Nakashima in straight sets in round 1, Pablo Carreño Busta in round 2, Lorenzo Musetti in round 3, and advanced past Gaël Monfils after the Frenchman retired in the fourth set due to injury.
 In the quarterfinals, Shelton defeated Lorenzo Sonego in four sets.
 In his final match of the tournament, Shelton lost to defending champion Jannik Sinner in the semifinals in three sets.

 At the Indian Wells Open, Shelton reached the quarterfinals for the first time at the tournament becoming the youngest American to accomplish the feat since Andy Roddick in 2004.
 Shelton made his top 10 debut following his quarterfinal win over Jiří Lehečka at the Stuttgart Open.
 He lost in the semifinals to top seed and eventual champion Alexander Zverev.
 By reaching the quarterfinals at the Washington Open, Shelton secured a new career high ranking of world No. 7 on July 28, 2025.
 He defeated hometown favorite and sixth seed Frances Tiafoe to reach a consecutive semifinal in Washington, the third American to accomplish the feat.

 He reached his first ATP 1000 semifinal at the Canadian Open, defeating Flavio Cobolli en route and recording his 100th career win, and Alex de Minaur.
 He became the youngest American to reach the last four at an ATP 1000, since Andy Roddick in 2005 in Indian Wells.
-He defeated Karen Khachanov in the final in three sets to win his third career title, and first ATP 1000 title.
+He defeated Karen Khachanov in the final in three sets to win his third career title, first ATP Masters title, and a new ranking of world No. 6.

 At the 2025 Cincinnati Open, Shelton made it to the quarterfinals after beating Camilo Ugo Carabelli, Roberto Bautista Agut, and Jiří Lehečka all in straight sets, before losing to Alexander Zverev in straight sets.
+At the Paris Masters, Shelton defeated Andrey Rublev to reach the quarterfinals.
+In doing so, Shelton rose to a new career high ranking of world No. 5 in November and qualified for the ATP Finals, marking his debut appearance.